 Gather the relevant and important totals and percentages from your ledgers and accounting journals to create a financial statement summarizing your business’ performance.
 Among the types of data that you need to highlight are the income statement, net cash flow, existing balance, and comparisons of performance compared to last year.

 7. Close your entries at the end of your Accounting Cycle

-In preparation for next year’s business period, you have to close your revenue, expense, and drawing accounts and set it to zero.
-However, your assets accounts would stay at its current state.
+In preparation for next year’s business period, you have to close your revenue, expense, and drawing accounts and set them to zero.
+However, your assets accounts would stay in their current state.